BEP 321 – Project Management 6: Launching User Testing

 YouTube video

-In today’s 925 English lesson, we’re going to learn how to make comparisons and talk about differences in English.
+In today’s 925 English video lesson, we’re going to learn how to talk about extremes using superlatives such as “best” and “worst.”

 Members: PDF Transcript | Lesson Module | Quiz | MP3 Audio